FREE Shipping on orders over $899

 1. Skin Problems

-• Dryness and peeling of the skin.
+• Dryness and flaking of the skin.

-• Increased risk of irritation and skin rashes.
+• Increased risk of skin irritation and rashes.

 2. Digestive Problems